btholt/complete-intro-to-react-v9/lessons/07-testing/D-testing-custom-hooks.md

 ---
 description: >-
-  Learn how to effectively test a custom React hook, usePizzaOfTheDay, with testing libraries like Vitest and React Testing Library.
-This article explains the testing process, including using a fake component and the renderHook method, showcasing how to handle API responses and ensure your hook functions correctly within your codebase.
+  Learn how to test a custom React hook, usePizzaOfTheDay, by implementing a fake component and utilizing renderHook from testing-library/react.
+This approach ensures your hooks behave correctly, maintaining code integrity while interacting with APIs, like the example API call for "Pizza of the Day."
 keywords:
+  - React testing
   - custom hooks
-  - React
-  - testing
-  - usePizzaOfTheDay
+  - renderHook
-  - React Testing Library
+  - testing-library
-  - Vitest
+  - API testing
 ---

 Let's say we needs tests for our custom hook, usePizzaOfTheDay.
 Testing custom hooks is a bit of a trick because they are inherently tied to the internal workings of React: they can't be called outside of a component.
 So how we do we get around that?
 We fake a component!
 Make a file called usePizzaOfTheDay.test.jsx in our `__tests__` directory.